JoinCODED/WS-Dart-M5-Collections/01_collections/01_lists.md

 [Kuwait, Oman, Egypt]
 ```

-We declare a list like any other variable, but we set the values in a square brackets `[]`.
+Declaring a list is like any other variable.
+However, the list's values must be placed within square brackets `[]`.

-And if we want to print a specific country of this list, we can use the square bracket again with the index of the item that we want:
+To print a specific country of this list, we can place the index of that country inside square brackets:

 ```dart
 void main () {